SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [ipvm-wg/homestar](https://github.com/ipvm-wg/homestar) - Homestar is the individual node that makes up the Everywhere Computer network (similar to how IPFS Kubo, Iroh, Nabu, or other implementation nodes make up the IPFS network).
+It's written in Rust and i
 - [jsr-io/jsr](https://github.com/jsr-io/jsr) - The open-source package registry for modern JavaScript and TypeScript
 - [rust-num/num-traits](https://github.com/rust-num/num-traits) - Numeric traits for generic mathematics in Rust
 - [igumnoff/shiva](https://github.com/igumnoff/shiva) - Shiva library: Implementation in Rust of a parser and generator for documents of any type